kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 # Model 1: Daily new hospital admission counts (reproduction number change-point model)

-We have modified the original model of Flaxman et al. in an attempt to develop a model that could detect significant changes in the COVID-19 time-varying reproduction numbers for a given collection of jurisdictions, based on the COVID-19 death count time series for these jurisdictions.

-Recall that one of the key objectives of the original Flaxman et al. model was to estimate the effects of social distancing measures on COVID-19 transmissibility (more precisely, time-varying reproduction number).
-In their model, for each given jurisdiction, its time-varying reproduction number results from the multiplicative effects of the different types of social distancing measures on the initial reproduction number, as these measures are imposed in time.
-Note in particular that the Flaxman et al. model assumes that the time-varying reproduction number is piecewise constant in time.
-We modified the Flaxman et al. model by replacing the social distancing effects with a change-point model instead, so as to estimate the timing of change points in the (still piecewise constant) time-varying reproduction number, and the magnitudes of change at these change points.

-In addition, we have also included slight modifications in order to:

-*  use data up June 21, 2020 for the 11 European jurisdictions
-*  included the following four Canadian provinces in the analysis: Alberta, British Columbia, Ontario, Québec
-*  included the following one Canadian city in the analysis: Ottawa (data up to June 8, 2020)

-### General assumed structure of hierarchical models

-*  The mechanism that generated the actual observed data belongs to a certain parametric family of related mechanisms (probability distributions).
-   This parametric family of distributions is parametrized by a (finite) number of parameters.
-*  These parameters are themselves considered **unobserved** random quantities, which had been sampled from their own respective pobability distributions, which in turn have their own (hyper)parameters.
-*  This may go on for several "layers", hence the nomenclature *hierarchical models*.
-*  (Bayesian) inference in this context refers to estimating posterior distributions (or sometimes, more easily computable derived quantities) for the (hyper)parameters based on observed data, and prior probabilistic assumptions.

 ### Brief description of the hierarchical structure of the model of Flaxman et al.

 *  Observed COVID-19 death count, for given (jurisdiction,day)